luuqh/smart/README.md

 **Generation**
 + *core/add/add.\**: The tool support the MRs for adding objects into the image at different locations, scale and shapes
-+ *core/effect/effect.\**: The tool support the MRs for creating effects (rain, snow, gravel, brightness, etc.) in the images with different scale (0: none to 1: maximum). setting
++ *core/effect/effect.\**: The tool support the MRs for creating effects (rain, snow, gravel, brightness, etc.) in the images with different scale (0: none to 1: maximum)

 **Analysis**
 + *core/analysis/smart_stat.py*: Statistical analysis